GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Probabilistic Formulation

-Note that such formulation naturally fits with the factor graph representation\cite{910572}, thus we decompose our optimization problem as individual factors that relate states and measurements as shown in Fig.~\ref{fig:factor_graph}.
+Note that such formulation naturally fits with the factor graph representation\cite{910572}, thus we decompose our optimization problem as individual factors that relate states and measurements.
+Fig.~\ref{fig:factor_graph} shows the factor graph of our system.
+Besides factors derived from measurements, a prior factor is used to constrain the four unobservable directions of the initial pose of the local world frame, and later it will become a densely connected prior as we marginalize old frames.
 In the following we will discuss each factor in details.